Talk about this article...

 It is important to understand that the water for Lake Powell Pipeline is actually stored in Flaming Gorge Reservoir near the Wyoming/Utah border.
 Once the water is released, it flows down the Green River and then into Lake Powell, where the proposed pipeline begins.

-The priority of this water right is low and the cost to build this project is high, and so it is a speculative gamble.
+The priority of this water right is junior to the Central Utah Project and the cost to build this project is high, and so it is a speculative gamble.
 The authority to even move the project forward is based on human documents for a supply that Nature cannot provide.
 So the water to fill the pipeline will arrive from water transfers from agriculture.
 This is the hidden cost of the project and for perpetuity.
 In the near future, every municipality in the basin will be chasing water transfers and the market will become highly competitive and consequently expensive.1) On May 6, 2011, the day the coalition of intervenors filed their comment letter with FERC opposing the project, the Bureau of Reclamation and the state of Utah signed the following: Agreement of Utah and the United States for Securing the Central Utah Project Water Supply.

 The agreement states that the water rights for Lake Powell Pipeline are now subordinate to the younger water rights of the Central Utah Project.
 When a shortage declaration is announced, or when there is a Compact Call--and depending on the severity of the shortage--water to the Lake Powell Pipeline will be cut-off before deliveries to the Central Utah Project.
 This agreement is much like the water right of the Central Arizona Project, which is subordinate to the state of California.